opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 !!!
 Workflow
     1. Open the login screen in QField or QFieldSync.
-    2. Double-tap the Nyuki logo (the QFieldCloud logo).
+    2. Tap three times on the Nyuki logo (the QFieldCloud logo).
     3. Enter your custom server URL in the revealed address field.
     Leaving the field empty automatically reconnects to the default [QFieldCloud server](https://app.qfield.cloud/).